|

 1. where divorce proceedings are current in two jurisdictions

-to which the Regulation applies, the proceedings in the court first
+to which the Brussels II Regulation applies, the proceedings in the

-seised presumptively of jurisdiction shall determine the validity of
+court first seised presumptively with jurisdiction shall determine the

-those proceedings without interference from the court second seised.
+validity of those proceedings without interference from the court second

 2. maintenance pending suit cannot be ordered under